-It's so easy to go overboard at a holiday party when there's a delicious meal on the table.
+It's so easy to go overboard at a special Easter or Passover celebration when there's a delicious meal on the table.
 Whether it's a salt binge, too many sweets, or a combination of the two, don't resign yourself to feeling uncomfortable all day long.
 These tips will help you feel better sooner.

 Start chugging (water, that is): Be sure to hydrate before bed and have a full cup of water ready to drink as soon as you wake up.
-Former Canyon Ranch director and group fitness expert Aimee Nicotera says that you should try to drink two to three liters of water throughout the day.
+Former Canyon Ranch director and group fitness expert Aimee Nicotera recommends drinking two to three liters of water throughout the day.
 It may feel counterintuitive to drink a lot of anything when you're feeling full, but you'll start feeling better immediately.

 Freshen up: Aimee suggests starting out the morning with a hot shower, so there's no time to sit around and succumb to that "blah state."
 Taking the initiative ASAP will make everything else feel easier.
 Once you're all cleaned up, don't just reach for any old outfit; choose clothing that makes you feel confident and comfortable.
 "Feeling better mentally is an important part of feeling better physically," says Aimee.

 Fill up with morning fiber: One of the worst things you can do after overindulging is skip out on breakfast and mess with your metabolism.
 Instead, enjoy a filling breakfast like a cup of oatmeal or bowl of high-fiber cereal.
 A breakfast that's full of fiber will support healthy digestion and keep your stomach satisfied throughout the morning.
 This way, you won't be ravenous for a huge lunch or snack on whatever's in sight and stay stuck in the cycle.